 The formally chartered CARES Act WG developed a budget outline which addresses six (6) specific funding categories.
-The proposed categories are as follows:
+The below outlined CARES funding design was approved by a 4-1 vote at the July 7, 2020 Special Assembly Meeting.
+The categories are as follows: